Atorvastatin beats rosuvastatin for protecting kidneys in diabetic and nondiabetic patients

 In a recent study comparing the effects of atorvastatin and rosuvastatin on kidney protection, researchers found that atorvastatin was more effective in both diabetic and nondiabetic patients.
 The study included over 1000 participants and used a randomized treatment allocation to ensure unbiased results.

-See also Simvastatin atorvastatin rosuvastatin
+See also Advantage of rosuvastatin over atorvastatin

 Participants were randomly assigned to receive either atorvastatin or rosuvastatin and were followed for a period of 2 years.
 The results showed that atorvastatin significantly reduced the risk of kidney damage in both diabetic and nondiabetic patients compared to rosuvastatin.